 1. How do I minimize the cost while increasing the effectiveness of our service recovery strategy?

 In order for a strategy to be sustainable, it must be cost-effective.
 Before implementing a service recovery strategy, management should have a clear understanding of the resources they have, the resources they need, and their budget.
 To maximize a hotel’s most important resource, its employees, it is worth setting aside time for additional service recovery training that is in accordance with the new strategy.
 After implementation, every effort should be documented and analyzed so hoteliers can gain greater insight into what’s working and what’s not.
 This will help the hotel address the parts of their strategy that may not be delivering results.

 2. What are my most common service failures?
-And how can I reduce the frequency at which they occur?
+How can I reduce the frequency at which they occur?

 There are plenty of ways for hotels to find their most common service failures, one being reading and studying online reviews.
 While the majority of customers may not feel comfortable voicing their concerns in person, more and more guests are willing to voice their frustrations online.
 Though negative online reviews are not ideal, they do provide some valuable insight.
 By reading negative online reviews, the hotel can better understand their most common service failures.
 The number of reviews about a certain topic, like slow check-in, reflects the prevalence of the problem.

 The frontline staff could also be a useful resource in determining the most common service failures, as they are in constant communication with guests.
 They should be trained to ask guests about their experience during important touchpoints and to generally reach out to guests during their stay.
 Some guests may not feel comfortable bringing the issue up themselves, so having attentive staff may give them the push they needed.

 Lastly and arguably most importantly, hotels should have a system in place to track and analyze the service failure data.
 With access to concrete information, it is much easier to figure out which issues are most common, and in turn, reduce their frequency.